 The land extends to approximately 32 acres and has been well maintained to promote both the shoot and the fishery, and has potential for equestrian purposes.
 The land has indigenous

 planting and is undulating with a number of ponds and shaws with areas of cover crops to attract flocks of many smaller species of birds.
-There may be an opportunity to purchase separately a further 30 acres of adjoining land.

 At the beginning of the drive there is an agricultural barn, with potential for alternative use, subject to the necessary consents.
 Adjacent to the Lodge there is a timber-framed work shop with a power supply, which leads into a small meeting room, which has previously been used as a drinks room for beaters.